Kristy WheelerBSN, RN, CNOR

 Kristy SimmonsMSN, RN CNOR

-Kristy Simmons MSN, RN CNOR, is a clinical nurse III specializing in neonatal surgery, magnet nurse ambassador chair and part-time house supervisor at Woman's Hospital, Baton Rouge, LA.
+Kristy Simmons is a clinical nurse III specializing in neonatal surgery, the ANCC magnet nurse ambassador chair for Woman's Hospital and part-time house supervisor at Woman's Hospital, Baton Rouge, LA.
 She earned her diploma in nursing from OLOL school of nursing in Baton Rouge, LA., her bachelors of nursing from Loyola University, New Orleans and her masters in nursing from Southeastern Louisiana University, Hammond, LA.

-Kristy has been a perioperative nurse for over 30 years and a member of AORN for 28 years and has coauthored several AORN Pulseline, Connections and Journal articles and spoken at conferences locally, regionally, nationally and internationally on perioperative research, disaster nursing, pediatric surgery, ANCC Magnet process, and the Future Nurse Club she established in her community.
+Kristy has been a perioperative nurse for over 30 years and a member of AORN for 30 years and has coauthored several AORN Pulseline, Connections and Journal articles and spoken at conferences locally, regionally, nationally and internationally on perioperative research, disaster nursing, pediatric and neonatal surgery, ANCC Magnet process, fetal surgery EXIT procedure and the Future Nurse Club she established in her community.

-She is currently serving as a member for the NLDC of AORN (2015-2017), the communication chair for the National AORN Pediatric Specialty Assembly (2010-2015), as chair of the LA Council of AORN chapters(2013-2015), as president of the AORN Baton Rouge Chapter 1904 (2014-2015), and past chair of the National AORN Membership Committee (2014-2015).
-Kristy has attended Congress 15 times in the past 15 years serving as delegate and served as a AORN Member Ambassador 2001 to present and served on the AORN National Taskforce for AORN Access (2010-2011) and a member of the News Advisory Group for National AORN.
+She is currently serving as a member for the NLDC of AORN (2015-2017), the communication chair for the National AORN Pediatric Specialty Assembly (2010-2015), as past chair of the LA Council of AORN chapters, as Vice president of the AORN Baton Rouge Chapter 1904 (2016-20118), and past chair advisor of the National AORN Membership Committee (2014-2015).
+Kristy has attended Congress 16 times in the past 16 years serving as delegate and served as a AORN Member Ambassador 2001 to present and served on the AORN National Taskforce for AORN Access (2010-2011) and a member of the News Advisory Group for National AORN.

 Kristy has received the AORN Award for Outstanding Researcher of the Year (2014), the AORN Award for Outstanding Volunteer of Year AORN (2014), Republican Women of Central Outstanding Woman of Achievement (2014), ANCC Magnet Nurse of the Year for Exemplary Professional Practice (2011), Eighty Five Alumni Who Have Made a Difference OLOL (2009) Louisiana State Nurses Nightingale Award (2006), and the Crystal Apple Award for Volunteers in Public Schools (2005).